crystal-bit/space-shooter/README.md

 It's intended for people who want to learn [Godot](https://godotengine.org) game programming in a collaborative way.

+## Project status

+Feel free to open Pull Requests and issues.

+But keep in mind that Space Shooter is not in acive development; it was intended as a 1-month project.

+### "Why do you accept PR if the project is not in development?"

+It's useful for who wants to contribute to a welcoming project.

+Eg: after the Hacktoberfest finished, a student asked me to work on this project as a University assignment.
+I'm more than happy to spend time reviewing PRs and issues if someone can benefit from it.

 ## Pre-requisites

 * Godot > 3.0.6